JangYouJung/Combus-Backend/README.md

-# 🚌 Combus - 2024 Google Solution Challenge TOP 100 🏆
+# 🚌 Combus: 2024 Google Solution Challenge TOP 100

 ## 🚎 What is Combus?
 Combus provides solutions to lower the inequality on using bus in South Korea.